EdyStan/sentence_pair_classification/README.md

 ## Short description

-The main task involves the classification of instances that have two seemingly unrelated sentences as features.
+The main task involves the supervised classification of instances that have two seemingly unrelated sentences as features.
 The data set can be found at the following address: https://www.kaggle.com/competitions/sentence-pair-classification-pml-2023/data.

 The code was written in Python and a great number of features preprocessing techniques were applied: